The Best Rosé Wine, How to Find it?

 Italy is no stranger to Rosato, and every Italian winemaker makes a bottle of rosé now and then, from the warm regions like Puglia to the cold Alps.
 Generally, people make rosé wherever conditions are right to make refreshing white wine.

-Spain is home to spectacular vino rosado, especially in northern Navarra, often compared to Provence itself.
-Spanish rosé, whether made with Tempranillo, Garnacha, or Mourvèdre, is crowd-pleasing and delicious, and given its fruit-forwardness, it’s one of many people’s favorite for food pairings.
+Spain is home to spectacular vino rosado, especially in northern Navarra, which is often compared to Provence itself.
+Spanish rosé, whether made with Tempranillo, Garnacha, or Mourvèdre, is crowd-pleasing and delicious.
+Given its fruit-forwardness, it’s one of many people’s favorite food pairings.

 Make Rosé Part of Your Life